Having awesome accessories for playing D&D will make you feel really epic!

 13. Hero vault

 I am always scrabbling around for a pencil on D&D day!
 I don’t know how they all disappear!
-I swear there are little pixies that come and steal them.
+I swear there are little pixies that come and take them.
 Perhaps the same ones that take socks and teaspoons!

 But you can always lock your pencil in a vault between sessions – a Hero Vault!